Current Options

-Everyone admits that homelessness is an ongoing problem but few know how to fix it.
-There are currently 3 perspectives that should be considered because each offers a valuable piece of the puzzle.
-One side advocates a "Housing-First" approach which essentially puts people in housing without expectation, accountability, or mental health or addiction treatment.
+There are currently 3 perspectives to consider but only 2 of them are being discussed.
+One side advocates a "Housing-First" approach which puts people in housing without expectation, accountability, or mental health or addiction treatment.

 Their 10 talking points include: